-In this flavorful pesto recipe by chef Frank McClelland, spring peas and mint combine with the heady flavors of cayenne and garlic to create a mixture that’s both bright and bold.
+In this flavorful pesto recipe from FRANK‘s chef-owner Frank McClelland spring peas and mint combine with the heady flavors of cayenne and garlic to create a mixture that’s both bright and bold.
 Add this to a pasta salad to make it the biggest hit of the picnic or backyard barbecue.
-Hit up your local farmer’s market for super fresh (and local) spring peas (or, grab some from the freezer aisle at the grocery store – we won’t tell).
+You can hit up your local farmer’s market for super fresh (and local) spring peas or, grab some from the freezer aisle at the grocery store (no one needs to know).

 - 1 cup fresh or frozen peas, blanched

 - 1/2 cup fresh mint leaves

 - 1/2 teaspoon minced garlic